-Eclipse OpenJ9 version 0.26.0 released
+Eclipse OpenJ9 version 0.27.0 released

-To read more about the changes for v0.25.0 and v.0.26.0, see the OpenJ9 user documentation.
+To read more about these and other changes, see the OpenJ9 user documentation.

 Other performance highlights

 - The performance of method invocation via reflection is improved by reducing stack walking overhead related to access checking associated with that API.

 - The JIT compiler includes several incremental throughput improvements related to the warm hotness level and loop handling.

 - On AArch64, the JIT compiler provides incremental performance improvements for applications generally, including: reducing Java synchronization overhead, improving array access performance in loops, and increased virtual and JNI method dispatch performance.